 2) You’ve Recently Experienced a Cyber Attack

-If your WordPress website has recently repelled a concerted attack, congratulations!
+If you're using WordPress to power you website and it has recently repelled a concerted attack, congratulations!
 Just know that the battle isn't over yet.
 Being targeted by one hacker is often the best warning sign that there are more hacking attempts to follow.
-Some attacks are automated, such as a phishing virus to infect your website and then use your website to infect other vulnerable sites.
-Or there are targeted ransomware attacks that use malware to send unsolicited emails containing links to pages on your website that are engineered to steal usernames, password and other sensitive data in the next step of the attack.
+Some attacks are automated, such as a phishing virus to infect your computer programs and website and then use your website to infect other vulnerable sites.
+Or there are targeted ransomware attacks that use malware to send unsolicited emails, via computer viruses, containing links to pages on your website that are engineered to steal usernames, password and other sensitive data in the next step of the attack.

 Experiencing one attack suggests that your website has something worth taking.
 There may even be a darknet flag planted on your website from the first attack marking your WordPress site as a future target.
-Even worse, that attack you thought you stopped may well have revealed the WordPress plugins you're using which can help hackers find even more vulnerabilities.
+Even worse, that hack you thought you stopped may well have revealed the WordPress themes and plugins you're using which can help hackers find even more vulnerabilities.
 Did you know that outdated plugins are the leading source of WordPress hacks?
+Make sure you are running the latest version of the core WordPress framework and all plug-ins.

 3) Your Network has Been Exposed to an Infection